freddavies/spherextract/README.md

 - The single-object tool assumes a point-source morphology for the target.
 Extended sources may be supported in the future.

-- Support for more than two objects will be implemented in the future using a straightforward extrapolation of the least-squares method in the two-object tool.
+- Support for more than three objects will be implemented in the future using a straightforward extrapolation of the least-squares method in the two- and three-object tools.
 I just have to come up with a reasonable data model, it is kind of a pain.